iotaledger/trinity-wallet/docs/featureguide/featureguide.md

 ### Manual Syncing

 Manual syncing forces clean up of the existing account state, bringing in all the account information from tangle.
-It follows the exact same steps as (Initial Sync)(#initial-syncing).
+It follows the exact same steps as [Initial Sync](#initial-syncing).
 The currently-selected local account state is removed and replaced with the new state from the tangle.

 **[⬆ back to top](#table-of-contents)**